AviatrixSystems/Docs/HowTos/UCC_Release_Notes.rst

   - Workaround: initialize your controller to 6.5 first and upgrade to 6.6.
 Controllers already installed with 6.3 or newer should be able to upgrade to 6.6 without issue.

-- The controller's database version and schema are changed in 6.6, you might notice that there will be a brief period of error messages in the controller's log while this change is happening.
+- The controller's database version and schema are changed in 6.6.
+You might notice that there will be a brief period of error messages in the controller's log while this change is happening.
 The errors should stop without user intervention after the upgrade is complete.

 **Issues Corrected in Release 6.6**